Quasi-condensation of bilayer excitons in a periodic potential

 To conclude, we have experimentally studied the quasi-condensate crossover for bilayer excitons confined in a lattice potential.
 We have observed that a quasi-condensate is formed when the barrier height is vanishing, but rapidly destroyed when it is increased to around 0.2 meV.
-We have shown that this behaviour is consistent with a renormalisation of the excitons effective mass by the lattice depth, which increases the critical phase-space density for the quasi-condensation crossover.
+We have shown that this behaviour is consistent with a renormalisation of the exciton effective mass by the lattice depth, which increases the critical phase-space density for the quasi-condensation crossover.
 On the other hand, in the deep lattice limit, we have observed that an array of phase incoherent quasi-condensates localized at the lattice sites develops.
-However, in order to reach the Mott insulator regime, we estimate that the period of the lattice has to be decreased to less than around 1 $\mu$m, such that the on-site interaction becomes a few times larger than the thermal activation energy.
-Importantly, this regime is at close experimental reach, including in the limit of a few excitons per lattice sites.
+However, in order to reach the Mott insulator regime, we estimate that the period of the lattice has to be decreased to less than around 1 $\mu$m, such that the effective trapping frequency is increased in the lattice sites.
+Thus, the strength of on-site interactions is enhanced \cite{Greiner_PhD} and becomes a few times larger than the thermal activation energy.